MarkWme/aksworkshop-solutions/README.md

-# aksworkshop-solutions
+# AKS Workshop Solutions

-Solutions for aksworkshop.io
+A repository providing easy access to the solutions for the AKS Workshop at <https://aksworkshop.io>